-If you have a strong opinion about a topic, knowing how to write an editorial essay can help you land more media coverage.
+If you have a strong opinion about a topic, knowing how to write an editorial essay can help you land more media visibility and readership.

-Editorial writing is when a columnist, journalist, or citizen submits an opinion-based article to a newspaper (or other media outlet).
-A good editorial will be measured and fair, and will make a clear argument, with an end goal to persuade readers or raise awareness on a particular issue.
-Editorials give the public a chance to present their opposing view on a topical issue, and they’re usually formatted as first-person essays.
+Editorial writing is when a columnist, journalist, or citizen submits an opinion-based article to a media outlet.
+A good editorial will be measured and fair; it will make a clear argument with an end goal to persuade readers, raise awareness on a particular issue, or both.
+Editorials give people a chance to present a supporting or opposing view on a topical issue, and they’re usually formatted as first-person essays.

 Key Takeaways